queryluke/masseffect-5e/static/data/backgrounds/faction-agent.md

 __Skill Proficiencies__.
 Choose two among Deception, Investigation, Persuasion, or Stealth.

 __Tool Proficiencies__.
-Disguise kit and your choice of thieves' tools, hacking tools, starship system (cyber warfare), starship system (defenses), starship system (navigation), starship system (specialty), or starship system (weapons)
+Disguise kit and your choice of thieves' tools, hacking tools, or one starship system.

 __Equipment__.
 A disguise kit, a set thieves' tools or hacking tools, a badge or emblem of your faction, a set of bio-encryption keys, and 1,000 credits